What's Ryan Reynolds got against Eurovision?

 What's the big deal about Eurovision anyway?

 The Eurovision Song Contest is a global television phenomenon - about 180 million viewers tuned in last year.
 More are expected to watch this year's final.
-But the show is more than just a singing contest, says BBC journalist and the founder of Eurovision news site Wiwibloggs, William Lee - it's an exercise in nation-building.
+But the show is more than just a singing contest, says BBC journalist and the founder of Eurovision news site Wiwibloggs, William Lee Adams- it's an exercise in nation-building.

 "This has the nationalism of the United Nations with the fervour of the Olympic Games and the glitter and sequins of a beauty pageant," he says.